loomio/loomio_help/content/user_manual/polls/proposal_types/index.md

 * How important is each of these principles to you when considering our team vision?
 * How much would you like to see each of the following speakers at the next conference?

-## Allocate
+## Dot vote

 _Prioritise options together by allocating a 'budget' of points_

-Also called dot voting, this style of poll is useful for groups trying to allocate a limited resource (even time) to a number of options (eg, agenda items, or budget line-items)
+This style of poll is useful for groups trying to allocate a limited resource (even time) to a number of options (eg, agenda items, or budget line-items)

 ![](dot-vote.png)